-Department:School of Education & Social Care
+Department:School of Education and Social Care

 Dr Baines has a background in medical sociology and psychology and specialises in global health, well-being and the psychosocial aspects of civilian and military trauma and pain management.

-As an early stage researcher, Dr Baines was embedded with the solid organ transplant team at the Western infirmary, Glasgow, where she established one of the first ward based counselling services for organ transplant patients.
+As an early stage researcher, Dr Baines was embedded with the solid organ transplant team at the Western Infirmary, Glasgow, where she established one of the first ward-based counselling services for organ transplant patients.
 Dr Baines continues her research into psychosocial aspects of solid organ transplant, digital healthcare and patient engagement at Imperial Healthcare NHS Trust, where she holds an honorary research fellowship.

-During Operation Iraqi Freedom, New Dawn and Enduring Freedom, Dr Baines relocated to the United States, where she worked for The Henry M. Jackson Foundation, based with the Combat Wounds Team at Walter Reed Army Medical Center, Washington, DC.
+During Operation Iraqi Freedom, New Dawn and Enduring Freedom, Dr Baines relocated to the United States, where she worked for The Henry M Jackson Foundation, based with the Combat Wounds Team at Walter Reed Army Medical Center, Washington, DC.
 Her role included working with wounded veterans and their families returning from the wars in Iraq and Afghanistan.
 Dr Baines continues her research collaboration pertaining to global health and social care in terms of veteran well-being, human security and developing global training education pathways for personnel preparing to deploy across national borders to low resource, post-conflict and humanitarian situations, with colleagues at the National Defense University, Uniformed Services University and George Washington University.

 2016 World Health Organisation Mental Health Gap Action Committee

 2016 Institute of Rural Research & Development Consultant (trafficking, human security)